 Among the states, California has uniquely stringent labor laws.
-In January 2000, new overtime regulations went into effect for the state of California.
-According the California labor law overtime provision hourly workers working more than eight hours in a day must be paid mandatory overtime for all hours worked over eight hours.
+According to the California labor law overtime provisions, hourly workers working more than eight hours in a day must be paid mandatory overtime for all hours worked over eight hours.
 In addition, the California labor law overtime provision states that workers working more than twelve hours must be paid double time.
 Workers working seven days straight in a single work week must be paid overtime for the first eight hours on the seventh day and double time after eight hours.

-- One and one-half times the employee’s regular rate of pay for all hours worked in excess of eight hours up to and including 12 hours in any workday, and for the first eight hours worked on the seventh consecutive day of work in a workweek; and
+- One and one-half times the employee’s regular rate of pay for all hours worked in excess of eight hours up to and including 12 hours in any workday, and for the first eight hours worked on the seventh consecutive day of work in a workweek.

 - Double the employee’s regular rate of pay for all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.

 According to the California labor law overtime statute, everyone is entitled to overtime pay, unless they meet one or more of the narrowly defined exemptions.
 The exceptions to overtime pay are called “exemptions” because if you meet the qualification, you will be “exempt” from overtime pay.
 Thus, the legal terminology is that exempt means no overtime and non-exempt means you get overtime.
 The California labor law overtime provision has highlighted eight fields of work that are exempt from overtime.
 These exemptions are: